samuel8876170/Chinese-Chess-Xiangqi/README.md

 # Chinese-Chess-Xiangqi

-It is a chinese chess game which is similar with the typical chess most people played.<br/>
+It is a chinese chess game which is similar with the typical chess most people played.
-    -This code is simple and not perfectly optimized / even some missing rules <br/>
+    -This code is simple and not perfectly optimized / even some missing rules
         (If you have any more efficient way/ideas, tell me!
-I really want to know)<br/>
+I really want to know)
     -no any online functions (local game)<br/>
     -no ai to play with you (human vs human only)<br/>